bakdata/streams-bootstrap/docs/docs/user/extensions/large-messages.md

 ## Overview

-The **Large Messages Extension** adds support for handling messages that exceed Kafka's size limitations by using external storage mechanisms with automatic cleanup.
+The Large Messages extension adds support for handling messages that exceed Kafka's size limitations by using external storage mechanisms with automatic cleanup.
 It integrates with *streams-bootstrap* to transparently manage: